Visit us in Rødbyhavn

 The nature trail is 2.2 kilometres long and leads across the former railway tracks in Rødbyhavn, through a forest, past lakes and along the dyke to Pilen.

 You can pick up a map of the nature trail with further information at the exhibition in Rødbyhavn.
-The nature trail is not wheelchair accessible.
+The path is also part of Lolland-Falster's "Naturlandet" app, which can be used for navigation.

 Please note that hogweed may be found in some parts of the nature trail.
 This plant is poisonous if touched and should therefore be avoided.
 Measures to combat hogweed have already been initiated and will be continued in close consultation with the Danish authorities in the coming years.